 The Bottom Line on Data Center Conferences That Tweet

 Some conference organizers have opted out of Twitter: 7×24 Exchange and CapRate Events among these six data center conferences.

 The other four – DatacenterDynamics, IMN, Data Center World (AFCOM), and Gartner – do have active Twitter profiles and event-focused #hashtags

-On the surface, it appears that the #DataCenterWorld conversation is the most active.
-However Data Center World is also the largest footprint of these conferences.
+On the surface, the #DataCenterWorld conversation appears to be the most active.
+However, Data Center World is also the largest footprint of these conferences.

 Which data center conferences do you attend?
 And do you use Twitter to network with attendees, speakers, and sponsors?
 Share your take in the Comments box below.